NVIDIA-AI-Blueprints/financial-fraud-detection/docs/financial_fraud_training/source/data/data_def.md

   - It is expected to have one column with any name, with the number of rows matching the feature file.

 - **Optional** JSON file containing the starting and ending offsets for the nodes in the node.<ext> file that will be used for training and validation.
 In other words, it defines the range of node offsets that the model will be trained on.

-  This file should specify the start and end offsets for the training nodes a contiguous range `node.<ext>`.
-In other words, it defines the range of node offsets that the model will be trained on.

   For example, for credit card fraud detection, if your `node.<ext>` file includes features for User, Merchant, and Transaction nodes, and your goal is to predict whether a transaction is fraudulent, you might be interested to train on transaction nodes only.